marija-vukic/power-outage-analysis/README.md

 ></iframe>
 We observe that

-3. Additionally, we wanted to observe how outage events are distributed amongst cause categories for both `'climate_region'` and `'nerc_region'`.
+3.Additionally, we wanted to observe how outage events are distributed amongst cause categories for both `'climate_region'` and `'nerc_region'`.
 <iframe
   src="assets/cause_comparison.html"
   width="800"